alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ![pow_spec_props_norms_15]({{"assets/pow_spec_props_norms_15.png" | absolute_url}})

-We see that the test loss decreases with the model size, and even though the ranking between features is slightly different, the four strongest features remain longitude, latitude, median income, and population.
+We see that the test loss decreases with the model size, and even though the ranking between features is slightly different, the three strongest features remain longitude, latitude, and population.
 But we also see something else - the matrix norms continue growing.
 Apparently, after 500 epochs, the model's parameters do not appear to be converging.
 Perhaps a more thorough hyper-parameter tuning would help, I don't know.
 But I chose a conservative option of a small learning rate and many epochs for a reason - to show that scaling model size improves performance, while keeping our model's ability to be interpretable almost as if it was linear.

 Let's go even further up, to $$30 \times 30$$ matrices: